dipperpinees/three-card-poker-online/README.md

 ### <a href="https://threecayserver.onrender.com/">DEMO</a>

 ## How to start
+`yarn install` to install packages

-`docker-compose up` to run app locally
+`yarn start` to run app locally

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser (back-end running on port 8021).
+Open [http://localhost:3001](http://localhost:3001) to view it in the browser.

 <p>
   <img src="https://i.ibb.co/YX1w40F/Screenshot-from-2022-12-10-16-51-52.png"/>